Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 You press to start brewing, and then press again to stop the process.
 This has pros and cons, because while it's nice to see a coffee machine that offers a fully adjustable length of coffee, you do need to stand by while it brews.

-Read our full Lavazza A Modo Mio Jolie review for more information.
+Our Lavazza A Modo Mio Jolie review has the full details.

 Best espresso coffee machine